 Trumpeter Finch

-On the 19/02 I visited Burton marsh and got great views of a Lesser White Fronted Goose of unknown origin,it's always worth seeing these birds you never no.
+On 19/02, I visited Burton Marsh and got great views of a Lesser White-fronted Goose of unknown origin.
+It's always worth seeing these birds; you never know.

 The following day I spent in North Wales and had a great day out birding!